 If an applicant asserts that the computer programs at issue serve a wide range of diverse purposes, the applicant must submit appropriate evidence and/or specimens to substantiate such a broad identification of goods.
 See 37 C.F.R. §2.61(b); TMEP §§1402.03(b)–(c).

-Generally, an identification for “computer software” will be acceptable as long as both the function/purpose and the field are set forth.
-Some general wording is allowed.
+Generally, an identification for "computer software" will be acceptable as long as both the function/purpose and the field of use are set forth.
+However, specifying the field of use is not required when the identified software has a clear function and is not field-specific/content-specific.
+Further, some general wording is allowed.
 The following wording is acceptable:

 - (1) Computer game software.

 - (2) Computer operating programs and computer operating systems: Software under this category comprises master control programs that run the computer itself.
 They are the first programs loaded when the computer is turned on and set the standards for the application programs that run in the operating system or operating program.